-Organizing balances power.
+By Sidney Betancourt, Project Manager of Inclusive Community Engagement, NLIHC and Dee Ross, Tenant Leader Fellow, NLIHC organizing balances power.
 When ordinary people come together to take collective action on their own behalf, they have a greater ability to influence people in decision-making positions.
 Organizing undermines existing social structures and creates a more just distribution of power.
+However, it is also equally important to recognize your own power.
+Traditional models of organizing may not work for everyone, but there is value in embracing your power by sharing your story and lived experiences with stakeholders.
+By owning and understanding this power, you can harness it to advocate in space not originally designed to empower tenants.